-Our analysis indicates that the available credit enhancement for the class C notes is commensurate with the currently assigned rating.
-We have therefore affirmed our 'B (sf)' rating on this class of notes.
+Our analysis indicates that the available credit enhancement for the class D notes has increased since our previous review and is now commensurate with a higher rating than that previously assigned.
+Our credit and cash flow analysis shows that the available credit enhancement for the class D notes is currently commensurate with a rating in the 'BBB' rating category.
+We have therefore raised to 'BBB- (sf)' from 'B- (sf)' our rating on the class D notes.

-The class E notes remain in default and so we have affirmed our 'D (sf)' rating on the class E notes.
+The class E notes remain in default and so we have affirmed our 'D' (sf)' rating on the class E notes.